Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 make platform PFM=kv260_ispMipiRx_vcu_DP

-Filter2d RTL kernel can be found here.
-The repository was targeted for VCK190, a board containing a Versal device, but since it’s a soft IP, it works for Zynq MPSoC as well.
-In a separate folder, please download and extract the filter2d_pl and copy it to smartcam folder:
+The filter2d RTL kernel is found here.
+The repository targets VCK190, a board containing a Versal device, but because it is a soft IP, it also works for the Zynq MPSoC.
+In a separate folder, download and extract filter2d_pl, and copy it to the smartcam folder:

 cd $workdir